akazachk/pha/README.md

 9. Table 7 is produced manually by comparing the gap closed in our experiments to the relevant rows in Tables 1 and 2 of the paper "On optimizing over lift-and-project closures" by Pierre Bonami published in _Mathematical Programming Computation_ in 2012.

-## What do I need?
-(Installed on review machine by authors) ##

-1. A version of Cgl from COIN-OR (latest tested is 0.59), which comes with Clp (latest tested is 1.16).
-The code may run differently on different versions.
-Instructions are below (from main directory).
-The below will work for the `Release` version of the code; the `Debug` version assumes that instead of `build`, a `buildg` directory is created under `Cgl-0.59`, and typically `enable_debug=yes` is set in the `config.site` file.
-For the review machine, only the `Release` version is prepared by the authors.

-        mkdir -p coin-or
-        svn co https://projects.coin-or.org/svn/Cgl/stable/0.59 coin-or/Cgl-0.59
-        mkdir coin-or/Cgl-0.59/build
-        mkdir coin-or/Cgl-0.59/build/share
-        cp scripts/coin_scripts/linux_release_config.site coin-or/Cgl-0.59/build/share/config.site
-        cd coin-or/Cgl-0.59/build
-        ../configure -C >& last_config.txt
-        tail -n 1 last_config.txt
-        make
-        make install
-        make test

-2. BLAS and LAPACK (included in Accelerate framework on Mac).
-3. For scripts and compiling tables, Python 2 (maybe will work with Python 3) with `matplotlib` (which in turn requires `six`).

-## Installation requirements ##

-1. Set up all environment variables (see below).
-2. Ensure BLAS and LAPACK are working properly.
-You will need to use the shared library versions.
-This has been installed locally on the review machine in `lib/compilation_files`.
-Note that in this case one will need to adjust the environment variable `LD_LIBRARY_PATH` to point to `${PHA_DIR}/lib`.
-3. Ensure Cgl code is properly set up and works on the machine.
-Under `scripts/coin_scripts`, there are config files that have worked on Macs (`mac_*_config.site`) and Linux (`linux_*_config.site`), where * = debug or release.
-Change the `SYSTEM` variable in the script to `mac` or `linux` as appropriate.
-4. Call

-        make dir_release
-        make release

-    If you want to use the `Debug` version, use

-        make dir_debug
-        make debug

-    For a description of the arguments that the executable takes, run

-        ${PHA_DIR}/[Debug or Release]/PHA --help

 ## Parameters ##

 The options available can be obtained by running